aftertheflood/sparks/README.md

 See it working on our [website](http://aftertheflood.com/projects/atf-spark).

 # Using Sparks

 ### On the web

-When using the Sparks webfonts in a browser, you *should* enable the `calt` feature in your CSS, however it seems that these days `calt` is enabled by default in some browsers and you don't need to do anything to make it work other than assign the font to your text.
-Still, better safe than sorry.
-The CSS to explicitly turn on the feature looks like this (example pilfered from https://helpx.adobe.com/typekit/using/open-type-syntax.html#calt):
+When using Sparks as a webfont you *may* wish to explicitly enable the `calt` feature.
+Contextual ligatures are enabled by default in most modern browsers but in order to support older browsers you can use the following CSS (example pilfered from Adobe's [Syntax for OpenType features in CSS](https://helpx.adobe.com/typekit/using/open-type-syntax.html#calt) page):

 ```
 .yourClass {